alvarovitta/Cost-Management/New-3.2-Designing-your-Azure-subscription-for-cost-management.md

 <br />
 <br />

-## Procedure: How to implement metering and billing
+## Procedure: How to design your subscription for cost management
 Add steps for this procedure (if there is a procedure)
 1.  **Step 1 information**
   Details